portlandcodeschool/ios/schedule.md

     * A look at other sharing API's (Twitter, etc)
   * Expectations
     * Do a simple share to Facebook

 ## Class 20.
+UIActivity sharing
+**29 Jan 2015**

+  * Plans
+    * Understanding UIActivity sharing
+    * Utilizing the Activity sharing options available
+  * Expectations
+    * Add functional Activity sharing

+## Class 21.
 UIDynamics and other fun stuff
-**29 Jan 2015**
+**2 Feb 2015**

   * Plan
     * What is UIDynamics